home-iq/dev-team-stats-tracker/docs/n8n-template-processor.md

-# Documentation: Template Variable Processor with Greeting Extraction and Phone Formatting
+# Prompt Template Variable Processor with Greeting Extraction and Phone Formatting

 ## Overview
 This n8n code node processes a template-based content string, extracts a greeting section, formats phone numbers, and replaces template variables with actual values.
 It's designed to prepare content for an AI-powered SDR (Sales Development Representative) system.